YaSOA Research Circle

 SSHA Children & Childhood Network

-With Elizabeth Dillenburg, I am a network representative for the Childhood & Youth Network of the Social Science History Association.
+From 2009 to 2018, I served as a network representative for the Childhood & Youth Network of the Social Science History Association.
 The network was established at the 2009 Annual Meeting, and has regularly sponsored engaging, generative panels at SSHA conferences since that point.
 Sessions have addressed topics such as children in wartime, fostering, children & youth as consumers, girls’ schooling, and epistemic/methodological problems in the history of childhood, among other questions.

-If you are interested in becoming involved with the Childhood & Youth network or attending the SSHA conference (this year’s meeting will be held in Montreal, November 2–5), please feel free to contact me for more information: bruce088[at]umn.edu.
+If you are interested in becoming involved with the Childhood & Youth network or attending the SSHA conference (this year’s meeting will be held in Chicago, November 21–24), please feel free to contact me for more information: bruce088[at]umn.edu.

 Graduate Workshop in Modern History